 Our client, a large coffee retailer, experienced extreme success with its mobile retail application.
 Twenty-five percent of the company’s loyalty card users also use the mobile app for receiving promotions, tracking points, and paying for purchases.
-By the spring of 2013 the app had become so popular the company was receiving four million transactions per week; double of the year before.
+The app had become so popular the company was receiving four million transactions per week — double the number of transactions of the year before.
 In addition, the company’s mobile app revenue grew to 10% of total US gross income.
 The iOS version of the app was generating revenue in multiples over its Android counterpart, making iOS mobile a key part of the company’s revenue stream.

 Despite this success, the current iOS version had serious limitations:

 - Business logic as well as Points and Rewards was hard-coded into the application, so minor business changes required releasing a new version of the app each time – a cumbersome and time-consuming undertaking

 - App creation and updates had always followed the Waterfall model of development and test, rather than the faster-time-to-market Agile approach, making it difficult to release quick revisions